gitblit-org/gitblit-registry/README.md

 Gitblit Plugin Registry
 =======================

-This is the official plugin registry.
+This is the official Gitblit plugin registry.